chrismelikian/1password-vault-merge/README.md

 * Move more recently updated entries with the same title from the old to the new vault.
 Entries that were overwritten in the new vault are archived first in 1Password.
 * Move unique entries in the old vault to the new vault

+This should help to get to the stage where you can have just one vault and no duplicates.

 ### Terrible idea, I don't trust your script!
 I don't blame you, you should be worried! :-)